 That’s all I could ask myself prior to my first pro wrestling match.
 I really had no clue how I had ended up where I was.
-Watching it live was fun, but to actually participate was a different animal.
+Watching pro wrestling on TV my entire life was fun, but to actually participate was a different animal.

 I grew up a fan of pro wrestling.
 I followed it forever and couldn’t get enough.
 I even flew down to WrestleMania in Miami in 2012.
 When I was a kid, I would beg my parents to take me to shows.
 When I became an adult, I dragged my youngest brother to shows so that it would look like I was taking him.

 I went to college like I was supposed to and gave up on my pro wrestling dream until I was 25.

 I’m going to give you a behind the scenes look at the economics of becoming a pro wrestler and the crazy journey that I’ve gotten myself involved in.
 Please keep in mind that this is a wild dream of mine.
 I earned my Bachelors of Commerce and was supposed to find a safe job.
 Instead I decide to travel, start Studenomics, and take on multiple adventures.